24 Jul Math Lesson Delivery in Maths Tuition: The Power of Visual Ai

 Mathematics is defined as an abstract representational system used in the study of numbers, shapes, structures, change, and the relationships between these concepts.
 Math is there to develop the student’s ability to calculate, count, and use various methods of mathematics to solve a problem.
-Therefore, maths tuition needs a crafty way to clarify, and represent the numbers and formulas for easy grasping.
+Therefore, maths tuition lessons needs to clarify, and represent the numbers and formulas for easy grasping.
 Mathematics tuition aims at improving the ability to handle abstractions and develop better approaches to problem-solving.

 The use of teaching aids is therefore of paramount importance when teaching mathematics.
 According to the International Journal of Education Research Review, using a [visual] teaching aid to explain the lesson efficiently help students grasp the lesson idea and messages effectively and efficiently.
 Park & Brannon (2013) established that teaching students through visual illustrations enhanced students’ math performance considerably, even on numerical math, and that the visual training helps students more than numerical training.
 Professor Afzal Ahmed et al (2019) stated that “the use of interactive technology [visual aids included] in the creation of mathematical meanings in the learning of new mathematical concepts is very important and highly effective,” this was in contrast to the use of numerical symbols only.

 As such, the best way to teach or to study math is to make it as tangible as you possibly can.
 Researches have shown that over 70% of the things we remember are things we saw and heard at the same time.
 Pictures, video animations amongst other visual and tangible aids helps to ‘see’ the math idea which improves understanding of the problem.
 By nature, mathematics demands precision thinking.
 Combining creativity, openness, visual aids with precise thinking bring the mathematics alive.
 For example, fractions are better visualized using actual objects such as an apple to denote the problem rather than abstract 1 Dimension drawings.